Skip to main content

 Objection #3: "Shouldn't we focus solely on the power of the Holy Spirit and not give too much attention to the demonic realm?"

-Response: While the focus should always be on God's power and the work of the Holy Spirit, it is important not to neglect or downplay the reality of spiritual warfare.
-The Bible explicitly acknowledges the existence of demonic forces and instructs believers to be vigilant and engage in spiritual warfare (Ephesians 6:10-18).
+Response: While the focus should always be on God's power and the work of the Holy Spirit, it is important not to neglect or downplay the reality of spiritual warfare in the life of the believer, which requires that we better understand how the spiritual realm works.
+The Bible explicitly acknowledges the opposing activity of demonic forces and instructs believers to be vigilant and engage in spiritual warfare (Ephesians 6:10-18).
 Recognizing the need for deliverance does not detract from the power of the Holy Spirit but rather enables believers to fully experience the freedom and victory available through Christ.

 Opponents of Christian demonization often emphasize the authority given to believers over demonic forces.
 While it is true that Christians have been granted authority through Christ, it does not guarantee immunity from demonic influence.
 The battle against spiritual forces requires believers to actively engage in spiritual warfare, utilizing the authority and power bestowed upon them by Christ.
 Deliverance ministry serves as a means for believers to exercise that authority and experience victory over spiritual oppression.